-In compliance with Act 2157 of 2005, for all contracts exceeding \$25,000.00, the Office of State Procurement (OSP) is required to have a copy of the vendor's Equal Employment Opportunity (EEO) Policy prior to issuing a contract award to the vendor.
+In compliance with Act 2157 of 2005, for all contracts exceeding \$25,000, the Office of State Procurement (OSP) is required to have a copy of the vendor's Equal Employment Opportunity (EEO) Policy prior to issuing a contract award to the vendor.
 The vendor may submit its EEO policy as a hard copy accompanying vendor's response to this solicitation or in electronic format to DHS at the following e-mail address: (the DHS contact's e-mail address inserted here.)
 DHS will submit the successful respondent's EEO policy to OSP and OSP will maintain a file of all vendor EEO policies received.
 The submission by the successful respondent is a one-time requirement but vendors are responsible for providing updates or changes to their respective policies as necessary.
 Vendors that do not have an established EEO policy will not be prohibited from receiving a contract award, but are required to submit a written statement attesting that they do not have an EEO policy.

-- f.
-R7:19-11-234 and ACA §19-11-708(a),(b),(c) require that the Ethics language be included in all competitive procurements over \$5,000.00.
+- R7:19-11-234 and ACA §19-11-708(a),(b),(c) require that the Ethics language be included in all competitive procurements over \$5,000.
 See specific language under CB above. - g.
 Divisions shall post the notice on the DHS website for seven working days.
 In addition, staff is strongly encouraged to publish a notice in a newspaper having statewide circulation.
 Divisions may also post on their division website a link to the DHS website in order to promote full awareness of the competitive procurement opportunity to all potential service providers.

-NOTE: If publishing a notice in a newspaper with statewide circulation, the division shall post the notice in the newspaper not fewer than five calendar days nor more than thirty calendars preceding the date for the opening of bids, in accordance with A.C.A. §19-11-229(d)(1).
+NOTE: The division shall post the notice not fewer than five calendar days nor more than thirty calendar days preceding the date for the opening of bids, in accordance with A.C.A. §19-11-229(d)(1).

 h.
 The CSB statutes and regulations are much more detailed than those for non-sealed CB and far more numerous than space here permits.

 Referral to the A.C.A. is critical.